-The key facts to help you understand the 1916 Easter Rising in Ireland
+The key facts to help you understand Ireland's 1916 Easter Rising

 In Ireland there will always be a throwaway reference to some (failed) moment in Irish history: “Sure Pearse and the lads didn’t have a chance in the GPO, did they?”